 |

-By dawn it was apparent that something fairly cataclysmic had occured in the middle of Shinewater marsh, on cattle grazing land belonging to Mr. David Vine of Mornings Mill Farm, Willingdon.
-The scene that met the gaze of the first investigators when daylight finally broke was one of almost unbelieveable destruction and carnage.
+By dawn it was apparent that something fairly cataclysmic had occurred in the middle of Shinewater marsh, on cattle grazing land belonging to Mr. David Vine of Mornings Mill Farm, Willingdon.
+The scene that met the gaze of the first investigators when daylight finally broke was one of almost unbelievable destruction and carnage.
 There, in the corner of a field, a vast crater had been blown - approximately one hundred feet across and estimated at about forty feet deep at the center.
 Thrown up were huge clods of blue clay.
 The bottom of the huge crater was already filling up rapidly with water.

 The day after..............7